Quickstart: Create a skillset in the Azure portal

 Sign in to the Azure portal with your Azure account.

-Find your search service and on the Overview page, select Import data on the command bar to create searchable content in four steps.
+Find your search service.
+On the Overview page, select Import data on the command bar to create searchable content in four steps.

 Step 1: Create a data source